Beastmaster (TV series): Premise

+From those who Dar has helped, his gift has earned him the title "Beastmaster" and his growing fame has spread, drawing attention from the Sorceress, who would use him for her own ends to ingratiate herself to powerful leaders such as the Terron King, Zad.
+Dar seeks out his fellow Sula tribeswoman and lost loved Kyra.
+Along the way, he rescues the scholarly medicine man, Tao, whose name means "The Way."
+Despite Tao's fearful nature, Tao is drawn to Dar and agrees to help in his quest.
+The orphaned warrior Arina also joins.
+Despite having her own initial agenda, she eventually develops a faithful friendship.

-The general story arc of the series is that the world is changing, civilization is advancing, technology is gaining ground slowly, the old orders of magic and sorcery are fading, and the world is threatened by the supernatural being Balcifer, the Dark One, played by Jeremy Callaghan.
-Dar is the son of King Eldar, who was destroyed by Balcifer.
-To defeat Balcifer Dar must locate and reunite his family, who have been turned into animals to hide them from Balcifer, in the Crystal Arc.
+Meanwhile, the world is changing.
+Civilization is advancing, technology is gaining ground slowly, the old orders of magic and sorcery are fading, and the world is threatened by the supernatural being Balcifer, the Dark One.
+Dar is revealed to be the son of King Eldar, who was destroyed by Balcifer.
+To defeat, Balcifer Dar must locate and reunite his family, who have been turned into animals to hide them from Balcifer, in "The Crystal Ark."

-Balcifer's agent on Earth is King Zad, who is first King of the Terrons, a savage tribe that enslaves and pillages at will.
-Later, when the tribe is destroyed by King Voden leading a group of Viking-like northerners, Zad re-emerges as the King of Xincha, the city at the center of the world (and Tao's former home).
-He has deposed Voden, who fled into the wilderness at the end of the second season.
-There is a contrast there between the crude savage badness of King Zad and the refined, insane evil genius of King Voden.
-Zad emerges from the contest a more civilized but still savage character.
+Balcifer's agent on Earth is King Zad, who is the first King of the Terrons, a savage tribe that enslaves and pillages at will.
+Later, when the tribe is destroyed by King Voden leading a group of Viking-like northerners, Zad re-emerges as the King of Xincha, the city at the center of the world, and Tao's former home.
+Zad has deposed Voden, who fled into the wilderness at the end of the second season.
+There is a contrast between the crude savage cruelty of King Zad and the refined, insane evil genius of King Voden.
+Zad emerges from the contest more civilized, albeit still, a cruel character.